ghostWDFR/GH-Animation-Pro---Blender-Add-On/Tabs/Animation Tools Tab/1 IK Lock Points.md

 </div>

-# 5. Bake Selected IK Lock
+# 5. Bake Selected IK Lock (Empty)

-**Bake Selected IK Lock** button is a precise baker for one or more chosen IK Lock Points.
-It works from the currently selected IK Lock empties in the **GH_IK_Lock_Points** collection: for each selected lock, the add-on finds all armatures and bones constrained to that empty, bakes their IK-driven motion only over that lock’s NLA strip range into regular keyframes on the armature’s current action, and then removes the corresponding constraints, NLA strips, actions, and empties for those locks while leaving all other IK Lock Points and helpers untouched.
+**Bake Selected IK Lock** works from the **selected IK Lock empties themselves**.
+It bakes only the motion driven by the **specific locks you have selected**, for all bones and rigs that reference those empties as constraint targets, and then removes only those particular locks, their NLA strips, actions, and empties, leaving all other IK Lock Points and helpers untouched.

 ## Step by Step

-- Switch to **Object Mode** and select one or more IK Lock empties in the **GH_IK_Lock_Points** collection whose motion you want to finalize.
-These empties must be selected as objects; in **Pose Mode** this tool is not available and the button will not be shown.
+- Switch to **Object Mode** and select one or more IK Lock empties in the **GH_IK_Lock_Points** collection whose motion you want to finalize; this tool is only available when empties are selected as objects, not in Pose Mode.
 - In the **Animation Tools** tab, open **IK Lock Points** and click **Bake Selected IK Lock**.
-- For each selected lock, the add-on:
-  - finds all armatures and pose bones that use this empty as a constraint target,
-  - locates the NLA strip that plays the lock’s action and bakes the visual motion of those bones only over that strip’s frame range into their current action,
-  - then removes the lock’s constraints, NLA strips, action, and the empty itself, leaving the baked motion as regular keyframes while other IK Lock Points and their animation remain active.
+- For each selected lock, the add-on finds every armature and pose bone that uses this empty as a constraint target, locates the NLA strip that plays the lock’s action, bakes only that strip’s visual IK-driven motion into the bones’ current action over the strip’s frame range, and then removes that lock’s constraints, NLA strip, action, and empty, while all other IK Lock Points and their animation remain active.

 <div style="margin-top: 32px;">

-> **Note:** Functionally, **Bake Selected IK Lock** uses the same idea as **Bake All IK Locks** (visual IK → keyframes over each lock’s NLA range), but with a different scope:
+> **Note:** Functionally, **Bake Selected IK Lock** uses the same visual-IK-to-keyframes approach as the bone-based **Bake Selected IK Locks**, but with a different scope:
-> – **Bake All IK Locks** operates on the active armature, baking and cleaning *all* of its IK Lock Points and then removing all IK Lock empties and the collection.
+> – **Bake Selected IK Locks (Bones)** starts from the selected bones and bakes all IK Lock Points that drive them.
-> – **Bake Selected IK Lock** operates only on the explicitly selected empties, baking and cleaning just those locks and leaving the rest of the IK Lock system intact.
+> – **Bake Selected IK Lock (Empty)** starts from the explicitly selected empties and bakes only those particular locks, leaving all other IK Lock Points and their helpers intact.
-> In most workflows, **Bake All IK Locks** is sufficient and faster to use; reach for **Bake Selected IK Lock** when you need to finalize or remove specific locks while keeping others for further editing.
+> In most workflows, the bone-based baker is more convenient for finalizing a whole pose setup; use the empty-based **Bake Selected IK Lock** when you need to surgically finalize or remove specific locks while keeping the rest for further editing.

 </div>